Chart Color Schemes

 North West is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-North West's population is approximately 4,432 as of November 2025.
-This figure represents an increase of 244 people since the 2021 Census, which reported a population of 4,188.
-The growth is inferred from ABS estimates; North West had an estimated resident population of 4,402 in June 2024 and has seen 44 new validated addresses since the Census date.
-This results in a population density ratio of 0.90 persons per square kilometer.
-North West's population growth rate of 5.8% since the 2021 census exceeded both the SA3 area (3.4%) and the SA4 region, positioning it as a growth leader.
-Natural growth contributed approximately 61.5% of overall population gains during recent periods.
+North West's population, as of February 2026, is approximately 4,437 people.
+This figure represents an increase of 249 individuals since the 2021 Census, which recorded a population of 4,188.
+The growth was inferred from ABS estimates and validated new addresses between June 2024 and the Census date.
+This results in a density ratio of 0.90 persons per square kilometer.
+North West's growth rate of 5.9% since the 2021 census exceeded both the SA3 area (3.6%) and the SA4 region, indicating significant population growth.
+Natural growth contributed approximately 61.5% to overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021 and adjusted using weighted aggregation methods.
-Projections indicate an overall population decline of 57 persons by 2041, but specific age cohorts are expected to grow; notably, the 45 to 54 age group is projected to increase by 147 people.
+For areas not covered by this data, Tasmania State Government's Regional/LGA projections from 2022 using a 2021 base year are adopted with adjustments made via weighted aggregation.
+Projected demographic shifts suggest a decline in overall population by 57 persons by 2041.
+However, specific age cohorts like the 45 to 54 group are expected to grow by 147 people during this period.

 Frequently Asked Questions - Population